Apr 22, 2021

-How to make a website is probably the first question that pops up to every new webmaster.
+How to make a website is one of the first questions that pops up to every new webmaster.
 After all, the foundation used to create your site will dictate the flow and growth of your online project.
-Hence, it’s important to make a solid plan and study every available option.
+So, it’s important to make a solid plan and study every available option.

 In this guide, we will cover how to create a website using: